 Naturalization Through Military Service

-The naturalization requirements may be diminished or waived for qualifiying U.S. military service members and certain veterans.
+The naturalization requirements may be diminished or waived for qualifying U.S. military service members and certain veterans.
 Qualifying service is generally in the U.S. Army, Navy, Air Force, Marine Corps, Coast Guard, and certain components of the National Guard and the Selected Reserve of the Ready Reserve.
 Spouses and children of military members may also be eligible for expedited or overseas naturalization.
 Get detailed guidance on naturalization through military service on the USCIS website or contact your local IRC office to receive an eligibility screening.

 Citizenship Workshops

-- Every 1st Wednesday of the month, 3:30–6:30pm | Alum Rock Library, 3090 Alum Rock Ave, San José, 95127 Register online
+- Every 1st Wednesday of the month, 3:30pm - 6:30pm, VIRTUAL (IRC San Jose), Register

 What You Need to Apply